whynotavailable/ModelArch/README.md

 of the system isn't actually needed for ModelArch itself to have value, I wanted to make it as easy as possible to use.
 Nodejs is very easy to install on most systems.

-The images we generate use SVG as the standard.
-This is simply because it's super easy to generate SVG images with exact specification.

 We use MIT as the license, because that'll make it as easy as possible for enterprises to adopt.

 ## What's Coming